-UCEM however reserves the right to exclude or remove a student from a programme if they make repeated, unfounded or vexatious appeals and/or complaints regarding the programme and/or its delivery where, in the opinion of UCEM, their conduct is considered to be mendacious or frivolous.
-Making repeated and/or unfounded false, malicious and vexatious appeals and/or complaints may be considered misconduct and result in the application of the Disciplinary Policy and Procedure (opens new window).
+UCEM however reserves the right to exclude or remove a student from a programme if he/she makes repeated, unfounded or vexatious appeals and/or complaints regarding the programme and/or its delivery where, in the opinion of UCEM, his or her conduct is considered to be mendacious or frivolous.
+Making repeated and/or unfounded false, malicious and vexatious appeals and/or complaints may be considered misconduct and result in the application of the Disciplinary Policy and Procedure (opens new window)..